Battle of Adwalton Moor: Background

 During the first half of 1643, the Royalists led by the Earl of Newcastle and the Parliamentarian Army of the North under overall command by Lord Fairfax fought for control of Yorkshire and clashed several times including battles at Leeds, Seacroft Moor, and Wakefield.

 On 22 June, Newcastle and the Royalists captured Howley Hall, the fortified mansion of Parliamentary supporter Lord Savile, in Batley.
 Newcastle then advanced north with his army of 7,000 including an artillery train with two demi-cannons.
-His intent was to travel 12 kilometers to the northwest to attack the Parliamentarian garrison of Bradford.
-If the Royalist could be successful in the campaign they would take control of West Yorkshire and its cloth manufacturing towns.
+His intent was to travel seven and a half miles (12 kilometres) to the northwest to attack the Parliamentarian garrison of Bradford.
+If the Royalists were successful in the campaign they would take control of West Yorkshire and its cloth manufacturing towns.

 When Lord Fairfax, the Parliamentary commander, was informed that the Royalist army was marching in the direction of Bradford, he made the decision to assemble his army of 7,500 men, leave the unfortified city of Bradford, and confront the Royalists in the open country.
 On 30 June, the two armies met on the Old Roman Road at Adwalton.
 In their respective histories of the battle, each side claimed that the other side was drawn up and positioned when they arrived.
-As so, it seems that neither side chose the location and the battle occurred where the two armies by chance happened to meet.
+As so, it seems that neither side chose the location leading to an encounter battle which occurred where the two armies by chance happened to meet.